Patrick-Junghenn/Algorithm-Comparison/README.md

-# Comparison of ML Algorithms When Applied To Loan Data
+# Comparison of ML Algorithm Performance When Applied To Loan Data
  repository contains the code and raw RMarkdown for analysis concerning the effectiveness of different machine learning algorithms when applied to loan data.